stuartellis/stuartellis-site-hugo/content/articles/java-platform.md

 These are notes on the Java platform and tools.

 # Specifications

+The [Java Community Process](https://www.jcp.org) defines standards for these areas:

 - The Java Language
 - The Java Virtual Machine